Table of contents

 We have also looked at herbs that can make it through a hot steamy tropical summer.
 We have listed some of the wonderful tropical herbs you can easily grow in your garden.

-It is well worth having a container to grow herbs such as thai chillis, coriander, basil, stevia, garlic chives and Vietnamese mint.
+It is well worth having a container to grow herbs such as Thai chilli, coriander (aka cilantro), basil, stevia, garlic chives and Vietnamese mint.

 Tropical Gardening Ideas